iiArrow/PySticky/README.md

+# PySticky

-*PySticky* is a script that parse & extract the Sticky Notes Artifacts on Windows Opearting System.
+**PySticky** is a script that parse & extract the Sticky Notes Artifacts on Windows Opearting System.